YANDA-SHAO/3DGEN/README.md

 8. For monocular vision based 3D mesh reconstruction, Pyrender can be used to generate multi-view images.

 # About this repository
-Beam-shaped meshes Generation code.
+1. Beam-shaped meshes Generation code. <br>
-Simple support beam and cantilever beam mesh generation code.
+2. Simple support beam and cantilever beam mesh generation code.<br>
-Code for adjusting the camera pose.
+3. Code for adjusting the camera pose.<br>
-Code for rendering with Pyrender.
+4. Code for rendering with Pyrender.<br>
-Code for rendering with Blender.
+5. Code for rendering with Blender.<br>
+6. Beam-Shaped Structure Dataset: This dataset includes 100 base beam meshes, 2,000 cantilever meshes, and 2,000 simple support beams.
+These meshes are derived from the base beam meshes.
+Additionally, depth maps and multi-view images of these meshes have been rendered using Blender.

 # Dataset of Beams